andheniranjan/docs/learn/mobile-app-integrated-databases.md

 ---
 ---

-Learn to create a **simple mobile application** that will display an _Employee Profile_ and allow you to _update the existing profile picture_ with the newly captured image.
+Learn to create a **simple mobile application** that will display an _Employee Profile_ and allow you to _update the existing profile picture_ with the newly captured imagedvd.

 Through this mobile application, you will learn about the following functionalities: